jkroepke/jkroepke/README.md

 Hi, welcome to my GitHub profile!

-I'm a cloud system engineer and help our and customer developer to understand how be responsable for production.
+I'm a cloud system engineer at [adorsys](https://github.com/adorsys), consult and assist company and customer developer to understand how be responsable for production.
 I create tools that help our developers to release the applications to production!

 Let's automate it!